elixir-europe/rdmkit/pages/your_domain/rare_disease_data.md

 When going through the process of making a rare disease registry more FAIR, and building a team of people to do so, it is considered good practice to follow the so called ‘three-party collaboration’ setup for interdisciplinary teams.

 Essential roles include:
 * FAIRification steward (embedded in a group that has experience with making data FAIR and semantic data modelling).
+Note: this role relates to the [Data Steward: infrastructure](https://rdmkit.elixir-europe.org/data_steward_infrastructure) role.
 *	Local steward (expert of local data management).
+Note: this role relates to the [Data Steward: research](https://rdmkit.elixir-europe.org/data_steward_research) role.
 *	Software engineer responsible for the software that manages the data (it is recommended to avoid vendor lock-in as much as possible).

 Recommended additional roles: